Trump’s freeze on federal funds leaves some farmers waiting in the cold

 Federal judges have ruled that the Trump administration did not have authority to block funding that was appropriated by Congress.
 The legal challenges are ongoing.

-When IPR asked the USDA about delayed payments, a spokesperson said: “Per the president’s executive orders, USDA has been in the process of reviewing [Inflation Reduction Act] and [Infrastructure Investment and Jobs Act] funds.”
+When asked about delayed payments, a USDA spokesperson said: “Per the president’s executive orders, USDA has been in the process of reviewing [Inflation Reduction Act] and [Infrastructure Investment and Jobs Act] funds.”

 The spokesperson also said that Brooke Rollins, the newly confirmed secretary of the USDA, “will have the opportunity to assess these reviews and to make determinations as soon as possible."